johann-petrak/matchtext/README.md

 # Python matchtext

+**NOTE: at the moment this is still very much in development and large parts are not implemented yet!**

 Python 3 package for fast text matching and replacing.

 This library implements two fast approaches for matching keywords/gazetteer entries: